hashicorp/serf/website/source/docs/agent/options.html.markdown

   of tags, but in practice dozens of tags may be used.
 Tags can be changed during a config reload.

+* `-tags-file` - The tags file is used to persist tag data.
+As an agent's tags are changed, the tags file will be updated.
+Tags can be reloaded during later agent starts.
+This option is incompatible with the `-tag` option and requires there be no tags in the agent configuration file, if given.

 ## Configuration Files

 In addition to the command-line options, configuration can be put into